 If your picture is more than 2 years old (and that’s pushing it), it’s time for a new one.
 Your picture should be an accurate representation of how you would look walking into an interview today (not in 2010).

 You want your LinkedIn profile picture to appear open, trustworthy, competent, and well put-together.
 That means looking straight at the camera lens (not to the side) with a real smile—one that shows some teeth and creates wrinkles around your eyes.
 Abigail Marshall, a professional headshot photographer and one of RedRocketResume’s Rocket Writers, recommends taking a leaf from Amy Cuddy’s research on the power of positive body language.
 Make sure your shoulders are up and back and that your head is not tilted to one side or too far back.

 Dress to Impress

-You don’t have to look like a supermodel, but you should dress a cut above casual attire, just as would for a job interview.
+You don’t have to look like a supermodel, but you should dress to impress, just as would for a job interview.
 Wear a simple top consistent with your career level.
 Avoid busy prints or patterns that don’t read well visually.
 Keep hair, makeup, and jewelry simple.

 Crop your LinkedIn Profile Pic

 Once you upload your picture to LinkedIn, use LinkedIn’s tools to perform simple edits.
 Crop so your face is centered within the circular frame and your eyes are in the top quadrant.
 This tends to happen naturally when you crop to the typical from-the-shoulders-up headshot.
 Adjust and tilt the image so your two eyes are on a horizontal plane.
 (A straightforward gaze presents best.)
 You may also want to check out LinkedIn’s filters and tools for adjusting contrast, brightness, and saturation.
 Sometimes a little tweak is all it take to turn an okay headshot into a great one.
 Check out more tips from LinkedIn regarding profile pictures here.